 The pattern/gathering threads are supplemental to the ground cloth and are used to gather the fabric and make a resist for dye.
 In the final step, the pattern threads are removed from the cloth, leaving only their memory in the dyed pattern.
 You can see the difference in the shibori blanks below when dipped once or twice.

-Whatever your inclination, you can find what you need at ClothRoads.
-We’ve recently added a new category to our website, Supplies for Textile Artisans, as well as a new section under Resources, Natural Dyes Information.
+Whatever your inclination, you can find what you need in the ClothRoads Blog.
+We’ve recently added a new section under Resources, Natural Dyes Information.
 Both will supply you with resources for your making nature.
 Have at it.
 Learn more about shibori blanks.

 Help elevate the artisan sector–support global textile artisans.
 Pass it on.